ToxPuro/astaroth/acc-runtime/README.md

 In our case, data streams correspond to vertices in a grid, similar to how vertex shaders operate in graphics shading languages.

+Since the language is still an active development user recommendations/requests for new features are **highly desirable**.
+To make a recommendation/request for a new feature make pull request where you outline the new feature and the use case it would be needed in.

 ## Comments and preprocessor directives
 The Astaroth preprocessor works similar to the C preprocessor (gcc) with one exception: